braksator/minson/README.md

 `['int(8)[5]', 'int(8)[5]', 'int(8)[5]']`.
 The correct TypedArray type will be
 restored during decoding.

-> This feature currently has no test coverage

 ## Variables of unknown or mixed type

 This isn't an ideal usage of Minson, but you can supply an empty configuration